Adobe Lightroom is a great piece of software for cataloguing and editing your images.

 Students and teachers can get special pricing on the All Apps plan.
 You do need proof of your educational status and a school email account.

-The student and teacher discount is $19.99 per month for the first year and $29.99 per month after that.
+The student and teacher discount gives you access to Creative Cloud All Apps for $19.99 per month.
 Compare this to the regular $52.99 per month fee.

 You may also be able to find a deal offered through one of the online retailers like B&H Photo.